Viktors Arājs: Post-war

 Until 1949, Arājs was interned in a British prisoner-of-war camp in Germany.
 After that he is rumored in some sources to have worked as a driver for the British in the British military government in Delmenhorst, then in the British occupation zone, but Richards Plavnieks, who extensively researched Arājs' life, believes this to be false.
+To the contrary, Arājs was due to be a major defendant in what British officials called the "Riga Ghetto Case", a mass trial of 16 war criminals to be conducted by a British military tribunal.
+Survivors spent years collecting testimonies for the trial, but British authorities dropped the case.

 With assistance from the Latvian government-in-exile in London, Arājs took on the cover name of Victor (Viktors) Zeibots.
 He worked in Frankfurt am Main as an assistant at a printing company.

-On 21 December 1979, Arājs was found guilty in the State Court of Hamburg (Landgericht Hamburg) of having on 8 December 1941 conducted the Jews of the greater Riga Ghetto to their deaths by the mass shootings in the Rumbula forest.
+On 21 December 1979, he was found guilty in the State Court of Hamburg (Landgericht Hamburg) of having on 8 December 1941 conducted the Jews of the greater Riga Ghetto to their deaths by the mass shootings in the Rumbula forest.
 For participation in the murder of 13,000 people, he was sentenced to life imprisonment.
 In 1988, Arājs died in solitary confinement in a prison in Kassel.